djzielinski/assignments/hw3/hw3.markdown

 - Column 40, "MARHT": the number of times married, and
 - Column 73, "WKHP": the usual hours worked per week past 12 months,

 where the first column is column 1 (rather than 0).
 Note that "MARHT" and "WKHP" columns have empty fields (which you should be able to check with `awk` command).
-The empty fields correspond to zero, so you have to devise a way to replace all `''`s with integer `0`.
+The empty fields correspond to zero, so you have to devise a way to replace all `''`s with integer 0.

 To extract these columns from the CSV file,

-- Write a function named `get_column(filename, column, header = True)` that reads the column X from a file and returns a list of integers.
+- Write a function named `get_column(filename, n, header = True)` that reads the `n`-th column from a file and returns a list of integers.

 You may assume that the column is made of integers.
 We will also use the optional argument `header` because the first line of our file lists the names of the columns, but we might want to turn this off to handle a file that doesn't have a header.

 - Use a combination of `with` statement and `open()` function to open `filename` in the `get_column()` function.
+- Skip the first line if the `header` parameter is `True`; do not skip if it's `False`.
+- If the `n`-th column is blank, assume it is 0.

 We also want to print out the results in a nicely formatted manner.